Miso-ginger chicken salad is healthy, hearty and flavor-packed!

-This crunchy, tangy, slightly sweet chicken salad has been carrying me through my ten-day detox.
-It’s packed with good stuff my body has been needing, and nothing that is doesn’t.
+This crunchy, tangy, slightly sweet chicken salad is packed with good stuff my body needs, and nothing that is doesn’t.
+You know I love all the pasta, bread, butter, and cheese but sometimes I need a meal to lighten things up and this salad is one of my go-to’s.
 The base of this salad is shredded cabbage which is hearty enough that you can pre-dress it hours before serving, or toss it in the morning and take it to work with you for lunch.
 It gets better as it marinates!

 Miso-Ginger Chicken Salad